-- A client shall set the "Clean Session" flag in the CONNECT packet to false.
-This means that MQTT Session state related to that client will be retained by the MQTT Server in the event of a disconnection (deliberate or otherwise) of that client. - A client shall not set the "Will Flag", so Will Messages are not enabled. - A client may choose to provide a non-zero MQTT KeepAlive value or to provide a KeepAlive of 0 (this disables the MQTT KeepAlive). - The MQTT server may require that a client provides a User Name and a password (or other credential).
-For more information see clause 7.
+- Connect Flags: - A client shall set the "Clean Session" flag in the MQTT CONNECT Packet to false.
+This means that MQTT Session state related to that client will be retained by the MQTT Server in the event of a disconnection (deliberate or otherwise) of that client. - A client shall not set the "Will Flag", "Will QoS", or "Will Retain" so Will Message and Will Topic shall not be present in the payload. - Keep Alive: A client may choose to provide a non-zero MQTT Keep Alive value or to provide a Keep Alive of 0 (this disables the MQTT Keep Alive). - User Name and Password: The MQTT server may require that a client provides a User Name and a password (or other credential).
+If the MQTT server authenticates by user name and password, the corresponding user name flag and password flag in the CONNECT shall be set to 1.
+For more information see clause 7 Security.